How to Transition Your Baby to Table Foods Easily and Safely

 Learn when babies start eating table foods and how to transition them to eating table and finger foods.
 With this plan from an occupational therapist, you'll feel confident you're doing it safely!

 For other babies, they may start eating table foods even earlier, sometimes at 7 months.
-As a feeding therapist, I can’t recommend starting too much earlier, but of course, it is your choice if you feel they are ready.
+As a feeding therapist, I can’t recommend starting table foods for baby too much earlier, but of course, it is your choice if you feel they are ready.
 It is likely that they will be mostly swallowing (not chewing) most of the food though.

 Waiting past 10 months, unless your child has developmental delays, a diagnosis, swallowing difficulties, or was born prematurely, can make transitioning to table foods even harder when they’re a toddler.
-See this chart as a quick reference:
+See the chart above as a quick reference.

 Some signs your baby is ready for this transition are: